Welcome to TNO Lac-Nilgaut, a magnificent unorganized territory nestled in the scenic Outaouais region of Quebec: the Pontiac.

-The TNO Lac-Nilgaut covers an area of 8,646 Km2.
-It has no permanent residents.
-This vast territory is primarily used for forestry and recreational purposes.
-It is divided in nine disctinct zones:
+The Lac-Nilgaut TNO in the Pontiac covers an area of 8,646 km2 and has a few permanent residents.
+This vast territory is mainly used for forestry and recreation.

 These services are made possible through taxation revenues and a portion of revenues derived from the management of vacation lot leases and quarries and sandpits leases.

-The TNO Regional Inspector is responsible for issuing the required permits and certificates.
-Some important references follow, but to avoid any inconvenience, learn more about these regulations before starting any work.
+The regional land-use planning inspector’s mandate is to issue the required permits and certificates, and to ensure compliance with urban planning regulations.
+Some important references follow, but to avoid any inconvenience, make sure you are aware of the regulations in force before starting any work.

 You must obtain a building permit for the construction, erection, reconstruction, enlargement, modification, alteration, repair or renovation of a building or structure.

-You must also obtain a permit for the installation or modification of a discharge, collection and disposal of waste water system, and for the installation or modification of a private groundwater catchment whose daily capacity does not exceet 75 m3 and supplies 20 people or less.
+You must also obtain a permit for the installation or modification of a discharge, collection and disposal of waste water system, and for the installation or modification of a private groundwater catchment.

 You must obtain a certificate of authorization for the demolition, displacement, or renovation of a building.
 You must also obtain a certificate for the following:

 You can dispose of your bags of household waste and recycling at one of the following locations.
 Please check with the individual municipality for recognized holidays.